Dwain06/P12-front-sportsee/README.md

 - Clone it on your computer.
 - `npm install` command will allow you to install the dependencies.
 - `npm start` command will allow you to run in your brother.
+Choose localhost on port 3001 to run both front and back.